-Did you know about all these cool hidden places?
-Let us tour you around with this complete guide to Tai Hang
+This unassuming neighbourhood is chock full of hidden gems.
+Let us tour you around with our complete guide to Tai Hang.

-Ranging from Scrambled Egg with Thick Toast to Pantyhose Milk Tea, Bing Kee Cha Dong is an iconic restaurant in Tai Hang that serves a variety of local home food.
-Its signature Black Pepper Pork Noodle is made with a generous amount of juicy pork slices and homemade pork broth, making it an energising dish to fuel your day.
-Expect yourself to be sitting at the outdoor seats with some other locals, experiencing the warm traditional culture of table-sharing.
+Ranging from Scrambled Eggs with Thick Toast to Pantyhose Milk Tea, the variety and quality of the home-style local food at Bing Kee Cha Dong is no joke.
+Its signature Black Pepper Pork Noodle is made with a generous serving of pork slices plus homemade pork broth, making it an energising dish to start your day with.
+Bing Kee boasts an intimate interior, so don’t be surprised if your server asks you to take a seat in the outdoor dining area!

 Bing Kee Cha Dong, 5 Shepherd Street, Tai Hang, Hong Kong, p.
 2577 3117